 Beaches: San Diego has some world famous beaches and they are budget friendly.

 Here are my top picks:

 Torrey Pines- this beach is located in the northern part of San Diego and offers not only a great beach but beautiful hiking trails that sit high above the water.
-Torrey Pines is a state reserve with day use fees ($10.00 parking-but well worth it).
+Torrey Pines is a state reserve with day use fees ($10.00-$20.00 parking fees depending on the day-but you can also park for free near the golf course in the neighborhood if you are willing to walk a bit).
 Torrey Pines is a place that I visit often to hike, swim, run and enjoy the beauty that nature provides.
 This is also a budget friendly site that will create memories and great photo’s that will last well into the future.